JackBilbo/lxn-discus/README.md

 Simply drop the included folder "gotfriends-discus2c-premium-lxn" into your community folder.
 If you use the freeware version you need to change the folder name to "gotfriends-discus2c-freeware-lxn", everything else will work fine in both versions.
 No need to change anything in your existing installation.
 To uninstall, delete the folder and you're "back to normal".

+You may experience conflicts wit other existing mods, especially livery mods.
+See below for possible solutions.

 <h2>Basic Features:</h2>

 All Information is organized in „pages“ (horizontally) and „sub-pages“ (vertically).
 Pages can be changed by „click and drag“ with the mouse or - more comfortably - through keybinding „transponder(100)“ for horizontal and transponder (1) for vertical scrolling. transponder(10) is used for map zoom.